pietervdvn/MapComplete/Docs/Reasonings/2023 in Review.md

 Another success is the [automated account](https://botsin.space/@mapcomplete/) which posts a small, daily overview of changes made with MapComplete, including up to 12 pictures which were made the day before.
 133 people follow this account, and there was some interaction every day (e.g. a star, a boost or a small message)

-Another fun fact: the automated account was registered on the 12th of january, so it is a year old now!
+Another fun fact: the automated account was registered on the 12th of january 2023, so it is a year old now!

 ## Change Metrics

 But of course, the most interesting statistics are how MapComplete was used in the past year.

 Some basic logging is done with [goatcounter](https://pietervdvn.goatcounter.com), which shows around 200 up to 300 visitors per day on average.
-That is quite some, but also not very much.
+That isn't a neglectable amount, but it is not very big either.
 On the other hand, I suspect that goat counter misses quite a few visitors.
 OSM-people tend to be privacy-aware and run scriptblocker, which'll also block goatcounter.

 Also, there is a big gap in December.
 The script was not properly configured and thus not counting visitors.